-The short-term investments carried at fair value in the preceding table represent deposits held by certain foreign subsidiaries of the Company.
+The short-term investments carried at fair value in the preceding tables represent deposits held by certain foreign subsidiaries of the Company.
 The deposits have fixed interest rates with maturity dates ranging from three months to one year.
-For the year ended December 31, 2008, there were no unrealized gains or losses associated with these deposits.
+For the year ended December 31, 2009, there were no unrealized gains or losses associated with these deposits.

-The interest rate swap agreement in the preceding table is used to hedge a portion of each of the first eight forecasted quarterly variable rate interest payments on the Company's term loan.
+The interest rate swap agreement in the preceding tables is recorded in other accrued expenses and liabilities on the consolidated balance sheet and is used to hedge a portion of each of the first eight forecasted quarterly variable rate interest payments on the Company's term loan.
 Under the swap agreement, the Company receives the variable, three-month LIBOR rate required under its term loan and pays a fixed LIBOR interest rate of 3.32% on the notional amount.
 The initial notional amount of \$300.0 million is amortized equally at an amount of \$37.5 million over eight quarters through June 30, 2010.
-For the year ended December 31, 2008, the Company recorded a \$2.5 million unrealized loss, net of tax, associated with this derivative to accumulated other comprehensive loss on the consolidated balance sheet.
-There was no ineffective portion of the swap agreement for the year ended December 31, 2008.
+As of December 31, 2009 and 2008, this derivative, net of tax, was in unrealized loss positions of \$530,000 and \$2.5 million, respectively.
+There was no ineffective portion of the swap agreement for the years ended December 31, 2009 and 2008.